Skip to content

 Computer Network Support Specialists perform regular maintenance by testing and evaluating network systems to ensure they operate correctly.
 This job will remain in high demand as organizations upgrade their computer equipment and software.

 The employment outlook for Computer Network Support Specialists is expected to be positive.
 The employment outlook for network and computer systems administrators shows a projected 2 percent growth from 2022 to 2032.
-According to the US Bureau of Labor Statistics (July 18, 2024), an average of 19,800 annual openings are expected.
-Many openings will result from replacing workers transitioning to other occupations or retiring.
+According to the US Bureau of Labor Statistics (July 18, 2024), an average of 19,800 annual openings is expected.
+Many openings will result from the replacement of workers who transition to other occupations or retire.

 Plan of Study and Course Descriptions